Hesper AI

 Why OCR alone isn't enough for document verification

-OCR reads what a document says.
-It cannot tell you whether what the document says has been altered.
-We explain the fundamental limitation of OCR-based validation and why financial platforms need a layer that operates before text extraction.
+OCR reads what a document says - not whether it has been altered.
+The fundamental limits of OCR-based validation and why you need pre-OCR detection.

-OCR — optical character recognition — is a remarkable technology.
+OCR - optical character recognition - is a remarkable technology.
 Modern OCR engines can extract text from complex layouts, handle multiple languages, and process documents at scale with high accuracy.
-But OCR has a fundamental limitation that is rarely discussed: it reads what a document says, not whether what it says has been altered.
+But as NIST document analysis research has shown, OCR has a fundamental limitation that is rarely discussed: it reads what a document says, not whether what it says has been altered.

 This limitation has always existed, but it mattered less when producing a convincing fake document required significant skill.
 In 2026, with AI tools available to anyone, it matters enormously.
 Understanding why OCR fails to detect fraud - and what does detect it - is the most important architectural question in document verification today.